segmentio/segment-docs/src/connections/destinations/catalog/variance/index.md

 Variance offers several ways to map your users to accounts or companies, including the following.

  - **Group**: If you already use the Group call to indicate the Account, then you don’t need to change anything as Segment automatically extracts the Account name.
-2. Identify with custom traits (for example `company.id` and `company.name`): choose this option if you include some information about the Account, Company, or Organization as a trait in each Identify call.
-When you choose this option you'll need to add the name of the trait you use.
-For instance, if you configure the call with the data `{'company':{'id':1,'name':'Awesome Inc.'}}`, add `company.id` as the Account ID trait and `company.name` as the Account Name trait.
+ - **Identify with custom traits** (for example `company.id` and `company.name`): Choose this option if you include some information about the Account, Company, or Organization as a trait in each Identify call.
+When you choose this option, add the name of the trait you use.
+For example, if you configure the call with the data `{'company':{'id':1,'name':'Awesome Inc.'}}`, add `company.id` as the Account ID trait and `company.name` as the Account Name trait.
 3. (Fallback) Identify email trait domain extraction: if you don't use either of the methods above, Segment extracts the domain from the `email` trait and uses that value as the Account name.

 > info ""